-Day 8 Travel by road to Phnom Penh, visiting Kampong Chhanang en route; stay two nights.
 Day 9 City sightseeing of the Royal Palace, Silver Pagoda and Toul Sleng Genocide Museum.
-Take a stroll along the Sisowath Ouav promenade Day 10 Travel by road to the town of Koh Kong, in the southeast: stay two nights.
+Take a stroll along the Sisowath Quay promenade.

+Day 10 Travel by road to the town of Koh Kong, in the southeast; stay two nights.